-Iain Chambers has taught Cultural and Postcolonial Studies of the Mediterranean at the University of Naples "L'Orientale".
+Iain Chambers teaches Cultural and Postcolonial Studies of the Mediterranean at the University of Naples "L'Orientale".
 Among his recent publications are Mediterranean Crossings.
 The Politics of an Interrupted Modernity (2008); Mediterraneo Blues.
-Musiche, malinconia postcoloniale, pensieri marittimi (2012/2020); Postcolonial Interruptions, Unauthorised Modernities (2017); Location, Borders and Beyond.
-Thinking with Postcolonial Art (2018) and La questione postcoloniale (with Marta Cariello, 2019).
+Musiche, malinconia postcoloniale, pensieri marittimi (2012); Postcolonial Interruptions, Unauthorised Modernities (2017); Location, borders and beyond.
+Thinking with postcolonial art (2018) and La questione postcoloniale (with Marta Cariello, 2019).